jsiegenthaler/homebridge-samsungtvht/README.md

 ## Requirements
 * An Apple iPhone or iPad with iOS/iPadOS 14.0 (or later).
 Developed on iOS/iPadOS 14.1...16.1, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.5.1 (or later).
 Developed on Homebridge 1.1.116....1.5.1, earlier versions not tested.
-* A non-Tizen Samsung TV or Home Theater system.
-Tizen started in 2015, so TVs and HTs before 2015 generally work with this plugin.
+* An Orsay (non-Tizen) Samsung TV or Home Theater system from D-series (2011), E-series (2012), F-series (2013), H-series (2014) and some entry level J and K series models.
+Orsay started in 2011, Tizen started in 2015, so TVs and HTs from 2011 to 2015 generally work with this plugin.
 * The TV or Home Theater system must be connected to your home network via Ethernet LAN cable, or WiFi.
 * The TV or Home Theater system must have Network Remote Control turned on.